 Each criteria can be used together to allow for broad or fine search results.
 For example, searching on name foo might return a large number of Maven, NuGet, and other components but adding a version could limit it to what you’re searching for.
 The Keyword field also supports the * (star, asterisk) character for wildcard matching.
 For example, a keyword search for

 org.sonatype.nexus.plugins, and any other matches.
 If nothing is specified in a criteria, the results have no reductions based around that criteria.

 Search Criteria and Component Attributes

-A number of criteria can be used with any repository format and returns results from all components in all repositories:
+You can use a number of different criteria with any repository format to retrieve results from all components in all repositories:

-A keyword is a string used for a search, where matches in Format, Group, Name, Version and all other component metadata values are returned.
+Use a keyword search to search for a string and see matches found in Format, Group, Name, Version, and all other component metadata values.

 The format of the repository in which to look for a component.

 group is an identifier that groups components in some way, such as by organization.
 It can also be used to simply to create a specific namespace for a project.
 Not all repository formats use the notion of a

 group.
 Some tools simply use a different name for the concept e.g.,